Rikthepixel/termz/plugins/vscode/README.md

 Termz automatically sets up terminal sessions and executes commands.
 Note that this extensions does not do anything on its own.
 You need to call `termz` in terminal to open sessions.

-See ther [Termz Github](https://github.com/Rikthepixel/termz) for an indepth explanation on what Termz is.
+See the [Termz Github](https://github.com/Rikthepixel/termz) for an indepth explanation on what Termz is.

 ## Usage